Shimura-Teichm\"uller Curves in Genus 5: The Boundary of an ST-Curve

-One would hope to exploit higher order terms of the expansion to draw more conclusions about the geometry of the cusps of ST-curves.
+\begin{remark} One would hope to exploit higher order terms of the expansion to draw more conclusions about the geometry of the cusps of ST-curves in the only remaining case, namely $n=2$ and $r_1=r_2$.
 Unfortunately, this proves inconclusive.
-We simplified the expression for the $s^2$ coefficient in the period matrix expansion near a nodal curve whose dual graph is a ring with two components and have found some geometric characterizations for the locations of the nodes.
-The translation of this information into flat geometry is either unclear or weaker than the information deduced from \cite{MollerShimuraTeich}.
+We simplified the expression for the $s^{2r_1}$ coefficient in the period matrix expansion near a nodal curve whose dual graph is a ring with two components and have found some geometric characterizations for the locations of the nodes.
+The translation of this information into flat geometry is unclear as well as whether this information could help handle the possible remaining cases for an ST-curve in genus $g\geq 5$.
 This necessitates the reliance on a computer in Section~\ref{TwoTorPtSect} to prove Theorem~\ref{MainThm}. \end{remark}